Pratiharas of Mandavyapura: History

-Little is known about the reigns of the dynasty's early rulers.
+Nagabhata

 Nagabhata, fourth in line from Harichandra, moved his capital from Mandavyapura to Medantaka (modern Merta).
 The original capital still retained its importance, as Nagabhata's successor Tata is said to have retired there.

+Tata

 Nagabhata and his queen Jajjika-devi had two sons: Tata and Bhoja.
 The Chinese Buddhist traveler Xuanzang described a kingdom named Kiu-che-lo and its capital Pi-lo-mi-lo.
 These two words have been identified as Chinese transcriptions of "Gurjara" and "Bhillamala" (Bhinmal).
 Historian R. C. Majumdar theorized that the king of Kiu-che-lo was the Mandavyapura Pratihara king Tata.
 But Baij Nath Puri was critical of this theory, because Xuanzang describes the king as Buddhist and his kingdom as the second largest in western India.
 The Mandavyapura Pratihara kingdom was a small one.
 Moreover, Xuanzang does not mention Mandavyapura or Medantaka.
 According to Puri, the ruler mentioned by Xuanzang was another king named Varmalata.

 Tata retired to a hermitage in Mandavyapura after handing over the kingdom to his younger brother Bhoja.
 Next, Tata's son Yashovardhana ascended the throne, possibly after a disputed succession.

+Shiluka

 His descendant Shiluka is said to have "fixed a perpetual boundary" between the Stravani and Valla countries.
 He is also said to have "knocked down" the Bhattika Devaraja of Valla.
 This appears to be a reference to his victory over the neighbouring rulers.
 Stravani can be identified with a place in the modern Jaisalmer district, and has been mentioned as "Taban" by the Arab writers.
-R. C. Majumdar identified Bhattika Devaraja as the Gurjara-Pratihara king Devaraja, but B. N. Puri disagrees with this theory.
+R. C. Majumdar identified Bhattika Devaraja as the Pratihara king Devaraja, but B. N. Puri disagrees with this theory.

 Shiluka also excavated a tank, established a new city and commissioned the Siddheshvara Mahadeva temple at a place called Treta.
-His son Jhota retired after appointing his son Bhiladitya as the king, and proceeded to Bhagirathi River.
-Bhiladitya also retired after handing over the kingdom to his son Kakka.
+His son Jhota retired after appointing his son Bhiladitya as king, and proceeded to the Bhagirathi river.

+Kakka

+Bhiladitya retired after handing over the kingdom to his son Kakka.
 Kakka is said to have gained fame in the battle of Mudgagiri (modern Munger) against the ruler of Gauda.
 This probably refers to his participation in the campaign of his overlord Nagabhata II.

+He was married to Rani Padmini of the Bhati clan, considered to be identical with the Bhatis of Jaisalmer.

+According to the Jodhpur inscription, Kakka's son Bauka defeated and killed a king of the Mayura dynasty.